 "This condition is thought to be a response to the presence of Malassezia yeast that normally lives on the scalp and body.
 Why some people develop seborrheic dermatitis and others don't is unclear," board-certified dermatologist, Shoshana Marmon, MD, PhD, assistant professor and director of clinical research in the Department of Dermatology at New York Medical College, tells LIVESTRONG.com.

-Not shampooing enough can be a factor in dandruff developing, so the AADA recommends using shampoo that's specifically formulated for dandruff at least twice per week.
+Not shampooing enough can be a factor in dandruff developing, so along with natural remedies for dandruff the AADA recommends using shampoo that's specifically formulated for dandruff at least twice per week.

 Here are the best dandruff shampoos, as recommended by dermatologists.